karan1379/flutter_article_app/README.md

 - **Favorites**: Save and manage favorite articles
 - **Detail View**: View full article content with favorite toggle
 - **Responsive Design**: Works on both mobile and tablet devices

+## Known Issues / Limitations
+- Currently using a mock API (JSONPlaceholder) - in a production environment, this would need to be replaced with a real API
+- No offline support - articles are not cached locally
+- No pagination implemented for large article lists
+- No user authentication system
+- Limited error handling for network failures
+- No unit tests or widget tests implemented yet